MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-406-Hospital-Insurance-Eligibility-Entitlement/subpart-B-Hospital-Insurance-Without-Monthly-Premiums/section-406.13.md

 (iii) The regular course of dialysis is maintained throughout the time that would otherwise be the waiting period (unless it is terminated earlier because the individual dies).

-(f) *End of entitlement.* Entitlement ends with -
+(f) *End of entitlement.* Entitlement ends with—

 (1) The end of the 12th month after the month in which a regular course of dialysis ends; or

-(2) The end of the 36th month after the month in which the individual has received a kidney transplant.
+(2) The end of the 36th month after the month in which the individual received a kidney transplant.
+Beginning January 1, 2023, an individual who is no longer entitled to Part A benefits due to this paragraph may be eligible to enroll in Part B solely for purposes of coverage of immunosuppressive drugs as described in § 407.55 of this subchapter.

 (g) *Resumption of entitlement.* Entitlement is resumed under the following conditions: